trantoan1103/Embedded-algorithm/README.md

-#Alsorithm roadmap for embedded engineer.
-This is can be done by bunch of problem on leetcode
+Algorithm roadmap for embedded engineer.
+This roadmap is suggeted by a expert at fpt telecom for the beginers who want to improve problem solving skill and sharp mindset whenever encounter difficult bug while coding.